Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Conclusions

 \acknowledgments We thank the entire MMS team and instrument PIs for data access and support.
-We are grateful to Richard Denton for giving us access to his version of Bo.
-MMS data are available at \\ https://lasp.colorado.edu/mms/sdc/public/.
+We are grateful to Richard Denton for helping us with the Bo solver which can be found at \url{http://dx.doi.org/10.17632/cvbrftzfy5.1}.
+MMS data are available at \url{https://lasp.colorado.edu/mms/sdc/public/data/} following the directories: mms\#/fgm/brst/l2 for FGM data, mms\#/fpi/brst/l2/dis-dist for FPI ion distributions, mms\#/fpi/brst/l2/dis-moms for FPI ion moments and mms\#/fpi/brst/l2/des-moms for FPI electron moments.
+OMNI data used are available at \url{https://omniweb.gsfc.nasa.gov/}.
+Data analysis was performed using the IRFU-Matlab analysis package.
+No new data have been produced as part of this project.
 This work is supported by the Swedish Research Council grant 2018-05514.